- Building a Todo List App with GoatDB

 const [showChecked, setShowChecked] = useState(true);

-// Create a query to fetch and sort tasks alphabetically by their text.
+// Open a query to fetch all tasks sorted by their text.

 const query = useQuery({